piraaa/VideoDigitalWatermarking/README.md

 * Digital watermark using frequency domain
 You can embed secret information in the frequency domain of the image using DCT transformation.
-It is difficult to recognize color changes in the frequency domain than in the time domain.
+It is difficult to recognize changes in the frequency domain than in the time domain.
 * Digital watermark using spread spectrum
 You can embed secret information using correlation properties of spread spectrum sequence.
 It spreads the secret information in a wide band, so it is not affected by noise.